Lagrangian Attention Tensor Networks for Velocity Gradient Statistical Modeling: Methodology of

 where the weights \( K^{(m,\ell)}_{ij} \) are learned alongside the parameterization of the scalar \( g \)-functions.
 For clarity, we simplify the notation by omitting the explicit dependence on \( {\bm A}(t \leftarrow t-\tau) \).
 This architecture is illustrated in Fig.~(\ref{fig:aug_tbnn}).
 Two key deviations in the use of \( c^{(\ell)} \) instead of \( D \) in Eq.~(\ref{eq:tc_pred}) should be clarified: the use of a nonlinear activation, and a full tensor contraction.

 The role of the nonlinear activation \( \sigma(\cdot) \) is to bound \( c^{(\ell)} \) for arbitrary samples of the VGT history, thereby providing stability to the feed-forward (FF) portion of the NN.
 The full tensor contraction reduces the risk of overtraining in the highly expressive FF network.
-Additionally, we intentionally omit the constant \( {\bm I} \) and the \( \Delta \) multiplier in the transition from Eq.~(\ref{eq:deformation_tensor_linear_approx}) to \( c^{(\ell)} \) to avoid numerical issues for small \( \Delta \).
+Additionally, we intentionally omit the constant \( {\bm I} \) and the \( \Delta \) multiplier in the transition from Eq.~(\ref{eq:deformation_tensor_linear_approx}) to the definition of temporal characteristic $c^{\ell}(\dots)$ in Eq.~(\ref{eq:temp_charac_def}) to avoid numerical issues for small \( \Delta \).

 Formally, this formulation sacrifices rotational invariance, as the weights \( K^{(m,\ell)}_{ij} \) can potentially align with specific rotations.
 Rotational invariance here refers to how \( \hat{{\bm H}}(t) \) transforms under a consistent rotation of all \( {\bm A}(t \leftarrow t-\tau) \) by the same angle.
 However, given the large rotationally invariant dataset and the relatively small number of additional learnable weights \( K^{(m,\ell)}_{ij} \), we expect the rotational invariance of the data to prevent the network from specializing in any particular frame.
 This risk of overtraining can be further mitigated by tuning the hyperparameter \( L \), which denotes the number of unique convolution filters.